 - documents proving the company will provide taxable supplies in Estonia;

 - identification documents of the person representing the company.

-Foreign companies requesting VAT registration in Estonia must file their application forms with the Tax Management Department at the Northern Tax and Customs Centre.
+Foreign companies requesting VAT registration in Estonia in 2023 must file their application forms with the Tax Management Department at the Northern Tax and Customs Centre.

-can operate through branch offices and subsidiaries in Estonia.
-While the latter will be treated as a domestic business, the former is required to complete the Estonia VAT registration
+Foreign companies can operate through branch offices and subsidiaries in Estonia.
+While the latter will be treated as a domestic business, the former is required to complete the Estonia VAT registrationprocedure.

 VAT registration in the case of foreign companies operating through branches in Estonia is the same as for local businesses, however, additional documents about the parent company will be required by the tax authorities.